What are the Media Consumption Patterns of U.S. Policy Opinion Makers?

-Perhaps most surprisingly, this group consumes an extremely little amount of Facebook.
+This group consumes an extremely little amount of TikTok and SnapChat.
+Even Instagram indexes low with this influential group.
 Advertisers would be well advised to avoid spending marketing dollars attempting to market to this group via the social media giant, and instead, focus their efforts elsewhere.

-Rather, LinkedIn, TikTok, and Instagram are all more viable channels to target with advertising, as the Opinion Makers are far more likely to use these channels and actually see — and engage with — messaging.
+Rather, LinkedIn, Facebook, and WhatsApp are all more viable channels to target with advertising, as the Opinion Makers are far more likely to use these channels and actually see — and engage with — messaging.

 Access Further Insights Into the U.S. Policy Opinion Makers

 When compared to the general population, the U.S. Policy Opinion Makers consume far less media, making them more difficult to reach with advertising.
 However, just because they consume less media overall does not mean that they are unreachable.

 Advertisers can use the media consumption patterns outlined in this article to inform their outreach strategies, helping to ensure their messaging is actually seen and engaged with by the exact people who can move your cause or issue forward.